cmacdougald/GAME2338/gamecritiquetemplate.md

 ### Game Rating

 meta-critic score

 ### Publisher

-who released this pile of code
+Who released this pile of code?

 ### Developer

-Who made this pile of code
+Who made this pile of code?

 ### Publishing Date